tarstutorials/vrsensorint/docs/_sources/content/m5/integration.rst.txt

   :width: 800
   :alt: An Image of Assets subfolder in the Unity Example.

-13. Open the extracted folder, and navigate to the ``~\Example-Applications-main\Delsys Unity Example\Assets`` subdirectory.
+13. Open the extracted folder, and navigate to the ``~\Example-Applications-main\Unity\Assets`` subdirectory.

-14. Copy the Streaming Assets folder into your project.
+14. Copy the Streaming Assets folder into your project's assets folder.

-15. Navigate to the ``~\Example-Applications-main\Delsys Unity Example\Assets\Plugins`` folder and copy everything contained in it to the Plugins folder you created for your project.
+15. Navigate to the ``~\Example-Applications-main\Unity\Assets\Plugins`` folder and copy everything contained in it to the Plugins folder you created for your project.

 .. image:: ../../images/codedom.png
   :width: 800